If you are here, you are probably already familiar with the FIRE movement, which stands for Financial Independence, Retire Early.

 Want to learn more about buying a blog, including some of the key risks you need to address?
 Check out my article here:

-If you prefer to start your own blog and not shell out the money to buy one, check out my step by step guide to passive income blogging.
-It covers how to set up your website, position it for success, and structure it for passive income.
+If you prefer to start your own blog and not shell out the money to buy one, check out my article on How to Start a Blog From Scratch.

 Buy a FedEx Route for Passive Income